Glossary

 • Outsourcing : indirect emissions and removals resulting from outsourced activities that are generally core activities.

-• Employee engagement : indirect emissions likely to motivate employees to reduce their emissions or that build team spirit around climate change.
+• Staff engagement : indirect emissions that are likely to motivate employees to reduce their emissions or that foster team spirit around climate change.

-Reduction or removal of GHGs from the atmosphere, being under the control of the organisation, via GHG sinks (adapted from the standard NF-ISO 14064-1:2018).
+Reduction or removal of GHGs from the atmosphere, being under the control of the organisation, by GHG sinks (adapted from the standard NF-ISO 14064-1:2018).

 T

-At high altitude, water vapour emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapour trails."
+At high altitude, the water vapour emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapour trails".
 These trails can impact the climate by altering the reflection of solar radiation (albedo) and by contributing to the formation of artificial clouds.

-In addition to the CO2 emitted by fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapour (H2O), nitrogen oxides (NOx), particles (aerosols) of sulfate and soot, or contrails.
-For the latter, although their contribution to the total climate impact of aviation at the global scale (assessed on the basis of radiative forcing) is estimated at a minimum of 50%, significant uncertainties remain about the conditions of their formation per flight (dependent on altitude and various meteorological factors).
+In addition to the CO2 emitted by fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapour (H2O), nitrogen oxides (NOx), particulate matter (sulphate and soot aerosols), or contrails.
+For the latter, although their contribution to the total climate impact of aviation at the global level (assessed on the basis of radiative forcing) is evaluated at a minimum of 50%, significant uncertainties remain about the conditions of their formation per flight (dependent on altitude and various meteorological factors).

-Within the framework of the Bilan Carbone®, the trajectory is defined using a bottom-up approach: the GHG profile (the organisation's current situation) and the reduction potentials of actions allow projecting an achievable trajectory (trend and evolution of emissions) that justifies the credibility of the objectives.
+• The bottom-up trajectory (ascending approach) is built from the GHG profile (the organisation's current situation) and the reduction potentials of actions, thus projecting an achievable pathway (trend and evolution of emissions) which justifies the credibility of the objectives.

-An accounting method that takes into account three main dimensions: economic, environmental and social.
-It aims to evaluate and report an organisation's performance not only in financial terms but also in terms of environmental impact and social contributions.
-This holistic approach provides a better understanding of the overall effects of an organisation's activities on society and the planet.
+Accounting method that takes into account three main dimensions: economic, environmental and social.
+It aims to assess and report an organisation's performance not only in financial terms but also in terms of environmental impact and social contributions.
+This holistic approach enables a better understanding of the overall effects of an organisation's activities on society and the planet.

 Carbon accounting therefore provides indicators to be included in this triple bottom line accounting.